etusang/Repo_Stotles/ReadMe.md

 	##Search Notices from DB on Predefined Queries
 	Func_Query_DB(resp) -> Func_Save_DB
 	Func_Path_Set(Name)

 # Support
 Email: sangeetatulsiyan@gmail.com

 # Roadmap
-1. Exceptional Handling can be implemented.
+1. Exception Handling can be implemented.
 2. Users can be notified via email.
 3. Database column Mapping with JSON fields could be done separately.
 4. Output File Dictionary column Mapping with JSON fields could be done separately.
-5. Database can have primary key to avoid duplication of data (In this implementation Table content is deleted before inserting new Data).
+5. Database can have primary key to avoid duplication of data (In this implementation table, content is deleted before inserting new data).
-6. Functions can be split into different files and those files can be import.
+6. Functions can be split into different files and those files can be imported.
 7. Test Cases can be written.
 8. Configuration File Path can be picked from OS PATH.